 Parenting Time Application (Spanish) >>

-*Right click on the link and choose “Save Link as” option to save the application to your computer.
+*Right click on the link then choose “Save target as...” option to save the application to your computer.
 Adobe Reader is needed to fill out the application.

 Supervised Parenting Time

-The Supervised Parenting Time Program provides a trained person in a safe, neutral, homelike environment to supervise contact between a child and his/her non-residential parent.
+The Supervised Parenting Time Program provides a trained personnel to supervise contact between a child and his/her non-residential parent in a safe, neutral, and homelike environment.
 Most referrals involve families with histories of domestic violence, child abuse, substance abuse or mental illness.
 No court order is required for supervised parenting time.
 Off-Site Supervised Parenting Time also available.